2024 alberta sport recognition award Winners

 The University of Calgary swimmer also demonstrated his ability to perform under pressure by contributing to three different relay teams earning silver in the 4x100 medley, silver in the 4x100 mixed medley and bronze in the 4x200 freestyle.

-The standout swimmer was named the Swimming Canada's 2024 Junior Male Swimmer of the Year.
+The standout swimmer was named Swimming Canada's 2024 Junior Male Swimmer of the Year.
 The 18 year old is currently training at the University of Florida with the goal of representing Canada at the 2025 World Aquatic Championships and the 2028 Olympic Games in Los Angeles.

 Junior Female Athlete of the Year